Goodman Games Gen Con 2014 Program Book (DCC/COC/MA)

 Now, the first major section of the booklet is an “Age of Cthulhu” scenario, “Transatlantic Terror”, penned by Jon Hook.
 It should be noted that the “Age of Cthulhu”-series is primarily set apart from more mainstream Call of Cthulhu scenarios by the emphasis on pulp over horror.
 While there is usually something creepy going on in these scenarios, the modules are not per se horrific and feature themes à la dinosaurs, serpent-people and the like.
 This may not be fair per se, but honestly, I could never get behind the series and the pulp-theme it tries to convey.
 While I adore pulp themes, I never felt that CoC’s rules are particularly conductive to the themes of the genre.
 If you’re looking for something horrific, you won’t necessarily get it in this adventure.
 Otherwise, you may well enjoy the scenario and how it puts you in the guises of young dilettantes.
 Pregens and stats are provided.
 As a whole, I couldn’t really get behind this adventure.
 We do get a properly mapped luxus liner and per se, the angle is interesting, but a moderately capable keeper and logically-played adversaries would mitigate the chances for success altogether.
 That being said, if you’re looking for a solid CoC-oneshot with a pulp angle, this may well work for you.
 It did nothing for me.

 After this adventure, we get 3 pages of the humorous “Dear Archmage Abby” help column before getting the DCC worlds tour section, highlighting the tour with brief notes and photos galore.
 9.5 pages are devoted to this.
 Some modules when ordered on Goodman games’ store did come with a collection of different bonus encounters o postcards.
 Obscure by design, we do get three of these collected here: One for “intrigue at the Court of Chaos”, one for “The One Who Watches From Below” as well as one for “Bride of the Black Manse.”
 I own all three adventures, and the reviews of them are forthcoming.
 These bonus encounters span a total of 1.5 pages and represent a nice way for completionists to get these obscure components.
 The latter one, which does have an artwork for hand of glory creation, is particularly neat.
+For more games visit 벳무브먹튀 and take a look to the different options that they have available.

 After this, we have “The Emerald Enchanter Strikes Back” – the bonus scenario/epilogue/sequel to “The Emerald Enchanter,” which has since then been included as the bonus scenario in the second printing of the module.
 I have covered this cool adventure in ym discussion of the Emerald Enchanter-review.